bright-kr/Instagram-dataset-samples/README.md

 <h2>Free access to web scraping tools and datasets for academic researchers and NGOs</h2>

 The Bright Initiative offers access to Bright Data's [Web Scraper APIs](https://brightdata.com/products/web-scraper) to leading academic faculties and researchers, NGOs and NPOs promoting various environmental and social causes.
 You can submit an application [here](https://brightinitiative.com).

+### Want to scrape Instagram yourself?
+Use our [Instagram Scraper](https://brightdata.com/products/web-scraper/instagram)